Clinical Pharmacology for Trulicity

 Note: Reference group is co-administered medication given alone.

-Potential For Co-Administered Drugs To Influence The Pharmacokinetics Of Dulaglutide
+Potential for Co-administered Drugs to Influence the Pharmacokinetics of Dulaglutide

 Animal Toxicology And/Or Pharmacology

-Treatment of monkeys for 12 months with 8.15 mg/kg/twice weekly of dulaglutide (nearly 500-fold the MRHD based on AUC) demonstrated no evidence of pancreatic inflammation or pancreatic intraepithelial neoplasia.
+Treatment of monkeys for 12 months with 8.15 mg/kg/twice weekly of dulaglutide (nearly 200-fold the MRHD based on AUC) demonstrated no evidence of pancreatic inflammation or pancreatic intraepithelial neoplasia.
 In 4 of 19 monkeys on dulaglutide treatment, there was an increase in goblet cells within the pancreatic ducts, but no differences from the control group in total amylase or lipase at study termination.
 There were no proliferative changes in the thyroid C-cells.

 Clinical Studies

-TRULICITY has been studied as monotherapy and in combination with metformin, sulfonylurea, metformin and sulfonylurea, metformin and thiazolidinedione, sodium-glucose co-transporter-2 inhibitors (SGLT2i) with or without metformin, basal insulin with or without metformin, and prandial insulin with or without metformin.
+TRULICITY has been studied in adults as monotherapy and in combination with metformin, sulfonylurea, metformin and sulfonylurea, metformin and thiazolidinedione, sodium-glucose co-transporter-2 inhibitors (SGLT2i) with or without metformin, basal insulin with or without metformin, and prandial insulin with or without metformin.
 TRULICITY has also been studied in patients with type 2 diabetes mellitus and moderate to severe renal impairment.

 In patients with type 2 diabetes mellitus, TRULICITY produced reductions from baseline in HbA1c compared to placebo.
 No overall differences in glycemic effectiveness were observed across demographic subgroups (age, gender, race/ethnicity, duration of diabetes).

 Patients had a mean age of 56 years and a mean duration of type 2 diabetes of 3 years.
 Forty-four percent were male.
 The White, Black and Asian race accounted for 74%, 7% and 8% of the population, respectively.
-Twenty-nine percent of the study population were from the US.
+Twenty-nine percent of the trial population were from the US.

 |